Setting up a Charity (England/Wales)

 Create your constitution

 It is advised by the Charity Commission to be as near to their suggested one as possible.
-Here is one that has been accepted in recent years – you just need to ‘make a copy’ and then replace the xxxx with the relevant details:
+Here is one that has been accepted recently – it is a non-editable google doc which you can copy and then replace the xxxx etc with the relevant details:

 CIO (Association) Constitution